 Starting October 1, 2023, TCS on forex transactions under LRS increased from 5% to 20% for amounts exceeding ₹7 lakh, except for education and medical expenses.
 In the Union Budget 2025, the threshold has now been raised from 7 lakh to ₹10 lakh.
 Hence, forex transactions of less than Rs 10 lakh in a financial year are not subject to any Tax Collected at Source (TCS) from April 1st, 2025.

-Type of Transaction | Previous TCS Rate | New TCS Rate (Starting 1st April 2025) |
+| Type of Transaction | Previous TCS Rates | New TCS Rates (Union Budget 2026) |

-Purchase of forex (Currency Notes & Forex Card) | 20% (only for spends over Rs.
-7 lakhs in the financial year) | 20% (only for spends over Rs.
-10 lakhs in the financial year) |
+| Purchase of Forex (Currency Notes & Forex Card) | 20% (on spends over ₹10 lakhs in a financial year) | 20% (on spends over ₹10 lakhs in a financial year) |

-Outward Remittances (except for education & medical purposes) | 20% (only for forex spends over Rs.
-7 lakhs in the financial year) | 20% (only for spends over Rs.
-10 lakhs in the financial year) |
+| Outward Remittances (except for education & medical purposes) | 20% (on spends over ₹10 lakhs in a financial year) | 20% (on spends over ₹10 lakhs in a financial year) |

-Outward remittances for education/medical purposes | 5% (only for forex spends over Rs.
-7 lakhs in the financial year) | 5% (only for forex spends over Rs.
-10 lakhs in the financial year) |
+| Outward Remittances for Education (without loan) | 5% (on spends over ₹10 lakhs in a financial year) | 2% (on spends over ₹10 lakhs in a financial year) |

-Outward remittances for education (with education loan) | 0.5% (only for forex spends over Rs.
-7 lakhs in the financial year) | 0% (no TCS is applicable) |
+| Outward remittances for education (with education loan) | 0% (no TCS applicable) | 0% (no TCS applicable) |

 For more details about New Tax Collected at Source (TCS) slabs, click on the link below: